+Proceedings for recovery of duties, dues or other charges short levied &c. before a Magistrate.

 18A.
-Proceedings for recovery of duties, dues or other charges short levied before a Magistrate.

-- (1) Where the Director-General is of opinion in any case that recovery under section 18, of any duties, dues or other charges omitted to be levied, short levied, erroneously refunded or rebated or paid on a fraudulent claim, is impracticable or index pediment, he may issue a certificate containing particulars of such duties, dues or other charges as contained in the demand under subsection (2) of section 18, and the name and last known place of business or residence of the defaulter to a Magistrate having jurisdiction in the division in which such place is situate.
-The Magistrate shall thereupon summon such defaulter before him to show cause why further proceedings for the recovery of the duties, dues or other charges should not be taken against him, and in default of sufficient cause being shown, such duties, dues or other charges shall be deemed to be a fine imposed by a sentence of the Magistrate on such defaulter for an offence punishable with fine only or not punishable with imprisonment, and the provisions of subsection (1) of section 291 (except paragraphs (a), (d) and (i) thereof) of the Code of Criminal Procedure Act, No. 15 of 1979, relating to default of payment of a fine imposed for such an offence shall thereupon apply and the Magistrate may make any direction which, by the provisions of that subsection, he could have made at the time of imposing such sentence. - (2) The correctness of any statement in a certificate issued by the Director-General for the purposes of subsection (1) shall not be called in question or examined by the Magistrate in any proceeding under this section and accordingly, nothing in that subsection shall be read and construed as authorising a Magistrate to consider, or decide, the correctness of any statement in such certificate. - (3) Nothing in subsections (2) to (5) of section 291 of the Code of Criminal Procedure Act, No. 15 of 1979, shall apply in any case referred to in subsection (1) of this section. - (4) In any case referred to in subsection (1) in which the defaulter is sentenced to imprisonment in default of payment of the fine deemed by that subsection to have been imposed on him, the Magistrate may allow time for the payment of the amount of that fine or direct payment of that amount to be made in installments. - (5) The Court may require bail to be given as a condition precedent to allowing time under subsection (1) for showing cause as therein provided or under subsection (4) for the payment of the fine; and the provisions of Chapter XXXIV of the Code of Criminal Procedure Act, No. 15 of 1979, shall apply where the defaulter is so required to give bail. - (6) Where a Magistrate directs under subsection (4), that a payment be made in installments and default is made in the payment of any one installment, proceedings may be taken as if default had been made in payment of all the installments then remaining unpaid. - (7) In any proceedings under subsection (1), the Director-General's certificate shall be sufficient evidence that the duties, dues or other charges are in default, and any plea that such duties, dues or other charges are incorrect shall not be entertained.
+(1) Where the Principal Collector is of opinion in any case that recovery under section 18, of any duties, dues or other charges omitted to be levied, short levied, erroneously refunded or rebated or paid on a fraudulent claim, is impracticable or index pediment, he may issue a certificate containing particulars of such duties, dues or other charges as contained in the demand under subsection (2) of

+[12, 83 of 1988] section 18, and the name and last known place of business or residence of the defaulter to a Magistrate having jurisdiction in the division in which such place is situate.
+The Magistrate shall thereupon summon such defaulter before him to show cause why further proceedings for the recovery of the duties, dues or other charges should not be taken against him, and in default of sufficient cause being shown, such duties, dues or other charges shall be deemed to be a fine imposed by a sentence of the Magistrate on such defaulter for an offence punishable with fine only or not punishable with imprisonment, and the provisions of subsection (1) of section 201 (avaant paragraphs (a), (d), and (ii) thereaft, of the Code of

-19. Power of Minister to exempt Diplomatic personnel from payment of Customs duties subject to certain conditions.
+291 (except paragraphs (a), (d) and (i) thereof) of the Code of Criminal Procedure Act, No. 15 of 1979, relating to default of payment of a fine imposed for such an offence shall thereupon apply and the Magistrate may make any direction which, by the provisions of that subsection, he could have made at the time of imposing such sentence.

+(2) The correctness of any statement in a certificate issued by the Principal Collector for the purposes of subsection (1) shall not be called in question or examined by the Magistrate in any proceeding under this section and accordingly, nothing in that sub section shall be read and construed as authorizing a Magistrate to consider, or decide, the correctness of any statement in such certificate.

+(3) Nothing in subsections (2) to (5) of section 291 of the Code of Criminal Procedure Act, No. 15 of 1979, shall apply in any case referred to in subsection (1) of this section.

+(4) In any case referred to in subsection (1) in which the defaulter is sentenced to imprisonment in default of payment of the fine deemed by that subsection to have been imposed on him, the Magistrate may allow time for the payment of the amount of that fine or direct payment of that amount to be made in instalments.

+(5) The Court may require bail to be given as a condition precedent to allowing time under subsection (1) for showing cause as therein provided or under subsection (4) for the payment of the fine; and the provisions of Chapter XXXIV of the Code of Criminal Procedure Act, No. 15 of 1979, shall apply where the defaulter is so required to give bail.

+(6) Where a Magistrate directs under subsection (4), that a payment he made in instalments and default is made in the payment of any one instalment, proceedings may be taken as if default had been made in payment of all the instalments then remaining unpaid.

+(7) In any proceedings under subsection (1), the Principal Collector's certificate shall be sufficient evidence that the duties, dues or other charges are in default, and any plea that such duties, dues or other charges are incorrect shall not be entertained.